-The device allows the processor to restart in a few microseconds while the processor is in wait mode.
+The SAM3S8/SD8 allows the processor to restart in a few microseconds while the processor is in wait mode or in sleep mode.
 A fast start up can occur upon detection of a low level on one of the 19 wake-up inputs (WKUP0 to 15 + SM + RTC + RTT).

-The fast restart circuitry, as shown in Figure 5-5, is fully asynchronous and provides a fast start-up signal to the Power Management Controller.
-As soon as the fast start-up signal is asserted, the PMC automatically restarts the embedded 4/8/12 MHz fast RC oscillator, switches the master clock on this 4MHz clock and reenables the processor clock.
+The fast restart circuitry, as shown in Figure 5-5, is fully asynchronous and provides a fast startup signal to the Power Management Controller.
+As soon as the fast start-up signal is asserted, the PMC automatically restarts the embedded 4 MHz Fast RC oscillator, switches the master clock on this 4MHz clock and reenables the processor clock.